PawelLukaszewski/LibraryAppFX/README.md

 # LibraryAppFX
-LibraryAppFX is a simple console application.
+LibraryAppFX is a simple JavaFX application.

 ## Table of contents
 * [General info](#general-info)